hscbrasil/hsc-dynamic-cache/README.md

 ## YouTube caching

+There is no additional step required when using our `simplerewrite` custom helper.

 ### squidGuard Configuration

-YouTube caching can be enabled separately by setting the following configuration parameters in the squidGuard.conf file:
+YouTube caching can also be enabled by setting the following configuration parameters in the squidGuard.conf file:

 ```
 logdir /var/log/squidGuard